Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Formative Interviews

-To inform the design of the Embedding Comparator, we distill our formative interviews into the following design goals: {\arabic{enumi}.} \begin{enumerate} \item \textbf{Surface similarities and differences for rapid comparison.} Across all users, the central goal of comparing embedding models is to understand the degree to which they are similar, and where the differences lie.
-And, a recurrent breakdown is how time-consuming identifying this information is with current approaches.
-Moreover, our interviews suggest that users are most interested in seeing the objects that are most similar or different\,---\,as one participant noted, \emph{``it is most interesting what happens at the extremes.''}
+To inform the design of the Embedding Comparator, we distill our formative interviews into the following design goals:

+{\arabic{enumi}.} \begin{enumerate} \item \textbf{Surface similarities and differences for systematic comparison.} Across all users, the central goal of comparing embedding models is to understand the degree to which they are similar, and where the differences lie.
+A recurrent breakdown is how unprincipled and time-consuming identifying this information is with current approaches (e.g., performing a dimensionality reduction that does not result in informative separation or manually generating objects to analyze via $k$-nearest neighbors).
+Moreover, our interviews suggest that users are most interested in seeing the objects that are most similar or different\,---\,as U2 noted, \emph{``It is most interesting what happens at the extremes.''}

-\item \textbf{Provide global context.} All participants use dimensionality-reduced scatter plots (like the one found in the Embedding Projector~\cite{smilkov2016embedding}) as the primary mechanism for evaluating embedding spaces.
-Besides users' familiarity with these views, our interviews highlighted that global geometries provide necessary context to meet our first design goal as the overall shape and density of a scatter plot can reveal similarities and differences in a glance.
-For example, one participant described how viewing the global projection of a particular embedding model caused them to stumble upon an unexpected result that they later wrote a paper about.
+\item \textbf{Display projection plots to surface global semantic differences between embedding spaces.} The majority of our users (9/13) use dimensionality-reduced projection plots as a primary mechanism for evaluating embedding spaces.
+Besides users' familiarity with these views, our interviews highlighted that visualizing global structure provides necessary context to meet our first design goal as the overall shape, density, and clustering of a projection can reveal similarities and differences in a glance.
+For example, U1 described how viewing the global projection of a particular embedding model caused them to stumble upon an unexpected structure they later wrote a paper about.

-\item \textbf{Display local neighborhoods.} While projection plots provide useful global context, the substance of their analysis occurs by drilling down into the local neighborhoods of embedded objects.
-For example, a researcher noted that \emph{``[papers] often report a few nearest neighbors of their models to show that they capture some properties.''} However, with existing tools, this approach unfolds in an unstructured and ad hoc way.
-Thus, users like domain analysts are left concerned that they may have missed an important result.
-In response, the Embedding Comparator must provide a structured interface element and invoke it in a consistent way to display this information.
+\item \textbf{Compare local neighborhoods to identify object-level similarities and differences.} While projection plots provide useful global context, the substance of our users' analysis occurs by drilling down into and comparing the local neighborhoods of embedded objects.
+For example, U2 noted that even in their papers they \emph{``often report a few nearest neighbors of their models to show that they capture [meaningful] properties''}.
+The Embedding Comparator must provide interface elements that facilitate rapid comparisons of reciprocal local neighborhoods for each embedded object.